 You don’t need a high-paying fancy job – but a steady and reliable income (yours or one you share in) goes a long way.

 If you’re not currently working, are you doing something that contributes to the larger world?
 That might be volunteer work, being the parent at home with children, creative work, going to school, or all sorts of other things.
 If you’re not doing something formal, consider what you’re doing informally.

 If you have chronic health issues (physical or mental), it’s a good idea to get those as stable as you can before seeking initiatory training or more intensive group work.

 Many groups will ask you about health issues (again, both mental and physical) and will want to make sure you’re in a good place to add something else to the balance of your life.
 They may also want to know about the effects of specific medications, since some can affect how you may need to approach skills like meditation.

 Once both of those are solid, figure out a way to begin learning and keep learning.

 There are some topics you may wish to avoid if you’re looking at initiatory training – basically, avoid anything that’s talking directly about someone’s initiation or initiatory rituals in specific.
 You may find that you prefer to discuss these with a future teacher or group.

-(A number of people, me included, found that having specifics in my head took away from the experience when it happened.
-Until you have a better sense what you’re aiming for, skipping over those bits will give you more options later.)
+A number of people, me included, found that having specifics of initiation rituals in my head took away from the experience when it happened.
+Until you have a better sense what you’re aiming for, skipping over those bits will give you more options later.